-But there’s another law to seriously consider: the law of the flesh.
-It describes why we do what we do –it’s the gold-standard that the mind uses for making decisions.
+But there’s another law to seriously consider.
+I call it the law of the flesh since it describes “why we do the things we do.”
+It’s the gold-standard that we use for making decisions.

 The sting of death is sin, and the power of sin is the law; (1 Corinthians 15:56)

 What is it that enables and gives power to our rebellious ways?
 Isn’t it “someone” else’s law that’s forced upon us –a law that’s esteemed above our own?
 Our jealous flesh wholeheartedly believes that it is God –the absolute authority of what’s good and what’s evil– so of course it’s going to rebel.